ranand12/blog/_posts/2020-12-03-video-aks-cni.md

   overlay_color: "#333"
 ---

-TThis is the ridiculously simple animated explanation of Azure Kubernetes Services Networking model - Azure CNI in less than 5 minutes.
+This is the ridiculously simple animated explanation of Azure Kubernetes Services Networking model - Azure CNI in less than 5 minutes.
 We will cover

 Azure CNI
 IP address requirements